joeatbayes/http-stress-test/README.md

 * Provides RE matching of HTTP response and body to validate good responses.
 * Provides RE no match to check proper filtering.

-How it Compares

-* Compares to [newman portion of postman](https://github.com/postmanlabs/newman) but supplies superior multi-threaded performance or stress testing.
-* Provides free and higher performance stress test than  [load runner](https://www.microfocus.com/en-us/products/loadrunner-load-testing/overview)

 [httpTest](src/httpTest.go) provides a data driven, multi threaded test client able to support running at many threads for a while then waiting for all concurrent threads to finish before starting the next test.
 This provides basic support for read after write tests.
 It also provides easily parsed output that can be used to feed test results into downstream tools.

-The input to Generic Test client is a text file containing a series of JSON strings that describe each test.
-It includes a few directives such as #WAIT to indicate a desire to wait for all prior requests to finish.
-Comment strings are lines starting with #WAIT

 ## Local Build / Setup